PittsCraft/PDefaults/README.md

 # PDefaults

-Provides concise and SwiftUI friendly [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) storage with Combine publishing capability.
+Provides concise [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) storage with Combine publishing capability.

 All regular `UserDefaults` compatible types and `Codable`types are supported (optional or not).

 ## Use